My Cases

 R. v.
 A.A., 2022 QCCQ

 A.A. was charged with impaired driving, refusing to provide a breath sample, resisting arrest, fleeing police and driving while prohibited.
 Police believed they saw A.A. drive a vehicle while impaired and while under a driving prohibition.
 A high speed chase ensued resulting in police breaking into A.A.s home without a warrant to arrest him.
-THe matter proceeded to a 3 day trial in the Court of Quebec.
-After length cross-examination of the arresting officer, Mr. Lust applied to the court to exclude the evidence of A.A.'s refusal given a breach of his Charter rights.
-Phillippe J. of the Court of QUebec agreed, excluding the evidence and aquitting him of refusal.
+The matter proceeded to a 3 day trial in the Court of Quebec.
+After lengthy cross-examination of the arresting officer, Mr. Lust applied to the court to exclude the evidence of A.A.'s refusal given a breach of his Charter rights.
+Phillippe J. of the Court of Quebec agreed, excluding the evidence and aquitting him of refusal.
 Phillippe J. also had a reasonable doubt on all other counts and A.A. was acquitted following trial.

 R. v.
 D.L., 2022 ONCJ